Legends of Tech

 Fortunately, fortunately, it was identified early that, you know, as a very new people leader, there's skills that need to be developed as part of that.

-And again, I credit BHP's development program for supporting and getting me on to a course straight away about understanding managing people.
+And again, I credit BHP's development program for for supporting and getting me on to a course straight away about understanding managing people.

-As an individual contributor, it's easy to be self obsessed around developing your own skills and or being smarter at what you do or being better at what you do or work how you do better.
+As an individual contributor, it's easy to be self-obsessed around developing your own skills and, or being smarter at what you do or being better at what you do or work how you do better.

 But when you when you switch into a leadership, people leadership role, it's about how you can coach and mentor.

 And, you know, that was my first real education.

 And I still remember to this day of the course that we went on.

-It was my first time that I did the Maya Briggs assessment to find out, hang on, I'm an ENTP.
+It was my first time that I did the Maya Briggs assessment to find out, hang on, I'm an ENTP, what the hell does that mean?

 What do you mean that I come across as being very arrogant?

 That doesn't make sense to me.

-But it was it was a it was very much an awakening of people's perception of you as opposed to your perception of what you can do.
+But it was very much an awakening of people's perception of you as opposed to your perception of what you can do.

 May or may not, if that was the case, how did you handle managing people that were more senior of you or older than you as a as an individual?

-Yeah, it wasn't too long.
-It was probably six months after after moving into this role, where, you know, one of my team, I was 27, something like that.
+It was probably six months after, after moving into this role, where, you know, one of my team, I was 27, something like that.

 And one of my team was 40.